barryvdh/laravel-ide-helper/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Total Downloads][ico-downloads]][link-downloads]

+## About this fork

+This fork fixes the long-standing problem that the IDE Helper cannot correctly determine the namespace for method parameters and returns if the types in the docblock do not contain the fully qualified name space.

+The solution in this fork extracts the use statements from each class in order to determine the full namespace for each class alias.

 **Complete PHPDocs, directly from the source**

 This package generates helper files that enable your IDE to provide accurate autocompletion.